mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 #### Test Methodology

-MIE will report from logs the number of messages transmitted to the HISP by SMTP.
-MIE will report from logs the number of messages received from the HISP by SMTP.
-MIE will report from logs the number of XDM packages processed.
-In the case where insufficient real-world data is available, data resulting from regular testing with DirectTrust shall be included in the reporting.
+MIE will report from logs the rate of messages transmitted to the HISP by SMTP, calculated as the number of messages transmitted by SMTP (numerator) divided by the total number of message transmission attempts by SMTP (denominator).
+MIE will also report the rate of messages received from the HISP by SMTP, defined as the number of messages received by SMTP (numerator) divided by the total number of message receipt attempts by SMTP (denominator).
+Additionally, MIE will report the rate of XDM packages processed, calculated as the number of XDM packages processed (numerator) divided by the total number of XDM packages attempted to be processed (denominator).
+In cases where insufficient real-world data is available, data from regular testing with DirectTrust will be included in the reporting.

 #### Expected Outcome(s)

-It is expected that the current usage shall be low, with the exception of regular DirectTrust testing.
-Any errors resulting from real-world transmission of messages are expected to be rare, but may skew results due to the low volume of transmitted messages.
+It is expected that the current usage rates will be low, except for regular DirectTrust testing.
+Any errors resulting from real-world transmission of messages are expected to be rare, but may have a noticeable impact on rates due to the low volume of transmitted messages.

 #### Care Setting(s)